 - Flanders' castle is a reference to the Disneyland castle.

-- Homer and Mr. Burns's heads sharing the same body reference The Thing With Two Heads.
+- Homer and Mr. Burns's heads sharing the same body reference The Thing with Two Heads.

-Mr. Burns: Dammit, Smithers!
+- This Ain't Rocket Surgery:Mr. Burns: Dammit, Smithers!
 This isn't rocket science, it's brain surgery!